99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 executed more than once) like payment process.

 - Express:
-  up to 5 min, higher capacity, billed by nr of executions, duartion and memory consumption. used for IoT data ingestion, streaming Data, mobile app backends.
+  up to 5 min, higher capacity, billed by nr of executions, duration and memory consumption. used for IoT data ingestion, streaming Data, mobile app backends.
-  - Async (At least once execution guarantee) dont wait for result, ex message services you dont wait for response. must manage indepontance to manage that if it runs twice you dont have twice the effects.
+  - Async (At least once execution guarantee) Don't wait for results, ex message services you don't wait for a response. must manage independence to manage that if it runs twice you don't have twice the effects.
   - Sync (At most once execution guarantee) Wait for workflow to complete.
 When you need an immediate response.
-At-most because if there is a failure it doesnt automatically restart, its up to your logic.
+At-most because if there is a failure it doesn't automatically restart, it's up to your logic.

 AWS App sync:

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/c86141c0-adb0-4b08-8784-c5ced50208ef">

-managed service that useses GraphQL: makes it easy for app to get exactly the data they need.
+managed service that uses GraphQL: makes it easy for apps to get exactly the data they need.
 You ask for a field and that is what gets returned.
-You can combine data from multiple data sources types, noSQL, SQL, HTTP, APIs...
+You can combine data from multiple data source types, NoSQL, SQL, HTTP, APIs...
-You can also use it to get real-time data with WebSocker or MQTT on WebSocket, so if u need a field real time For mobile apps: can be used for local data access and data synchronization.
+You can also use it to get real-time data with WebSocket or MQTT on WebSocket, so if u need a field real-time For mobile apps: can be used for local data access and data synchronization.
-To start upload a GraphQL query
+To start uploading a GraphQL query
 Security: API_KEY, AWS_IAM, OPENID_CONNECT, AWS_COGNITO_POOLS, Https with CF in front.

 AWS Amplify:
 EB for mobile and web apps.
-Gives us Data Storage, auth, ml, fontend libraries. gives you Authentication out of the box with cognito. gives you Data Store out of the box with AppSync and DynamoDB
+Gives us Data Storage, auth, ml, frontend libraries. gives you Authentication out of the box with Cognito. gives you Data Store out of the box with AppSync and DynamoDB

 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/a3f6a3a4-f326-4f00-a43c-4a1af6226434">